Arista Company Profile

 Source: Arista Form 10-K filings.
 Amounts stored in USD millions.

-What this chart shows: The revenue series shows sustained top-line expansion from FY2021 to FY2024, making Arista useful as a networking-demand evidence node rather than a static infrastructure supplier.
+What this chart shows: The revenue series shows sustained top-line expansion from FY2021 to FY2024, making Arista useful as a networking-demand profile rather than a static infrastructure supplier.

 Arista Margin Trend

-Gross margin and operating margin from collected Arista Form 10-K figures.
+Gross margin and operating margin from Arista Form 10-K figures.

 Source: Arista Form 10-K filings.
 Ratios calculated from stored USD millions figures.

-What this chart shows: Operating margin rises across the collected period while gross margin remains comparatively stable, suggesting improving full-company operating leverage rather than only product-level gross margin expansion.
+What this chart shows: Operating margin rises across the filing-backed period while gross margin remains comparatively stable, suggesting improving full-company operating leverage rather than only product-level gross margin expansion.

 Arista Reinvestment Intensity Trend

-R&D intensity and CapEx intensity calculated from collected Arista Form 10-K figures.
+R&D intensity and CapEx intensity calculated from Arista Form 10-K figures.

 Source: Arista Form 10-K filings.
 Ratios calculated from stored USD millions figures.

 What this chart shows: R&D intensity declines as revenue scales, while direct CapEx intensity remains low.
-This is the key contrast with foundry, memory, and other manufacturing-heavy nodes.
+This is the key contrast with foundry, memory, and other manufacturing-heavy companies.

 R&D intensity = R&D expense / revenue.
 CapEx intensity = capital expenditure / revenue.

-Cloud switching and data-center network fabric exposure make Arista the first collected networking-layer profile in the hub.
+Cloud switching and AI cluster networking exposure position Arista as the networking-layer issuer in the current comparison set.

 Capital-light contrast